DevNambi/Spot-Price-Analysis/README.md

 Spot-Price-Analysis
 ===================

 Amazon Web Services allows you to *bid* for computing capacity (EC2 VMs).
 If your maximum bid is more than the current bid price, you keep your instance.
-If your maximum bid is *less* than the current bid price, then your machine is taken away from you.
+If your maximum bid is *less* than the current bid price, then your VM is destroyed.

-The advantage is that the bid prices are often far, far cheaper than the usual on-demand price.
-80-90% discounts are pretty common.
+The advantage is that the bid prices are far cheaper than the usual on-demand price.
+70-90% discounts are common.

 Here's a quick example of bid vs. on-demand prices for some commonly-used AWS instance types in the us-east-1 (Northern Virginia) region: